RedHatInsights/frontend-components/packages/rule-components/README.md

 ReactDOM.render(<MyCmp />, document.querySelector('.demo-app'));
 ```

+*NOTE: you can also use package import `@redhat-cloud-services/rule-components`, just be careful as your bundle size might increase a lot, because treeshaking might not work properly.
+If that happens please consider using direc imports as in example.*

 ### Props

 * `filters` - list or object of filters
 * `rules` - actual data from API, including meta information
 * `columns` - list of columns to be shown.
 Each column should have `selector` attribute
-* `detail` - function to render something in expendable row
+* `detail` - what to render something in expendable row
 * `isLoading` - to indicate that data are being fetched from server
 * `fetchData` - function to fetch the actual data from server
 * `toolbarProps` - additional props for toolbar